gpsgibb/PiHome/README.md

 The file `clock.py` controls a "smart" bedside clock that measures, logs and displays the temperature and humidity of my bedroom.

 The `website.py` file is the entry point for the website

+`power_monitor.py` logs the electricity usage of my home using a split core current transformer to non-invasively measure the electrical current going into my home, and hence the power used.